IrohXu/IrohXu/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working with at NYU Center of Data Science.
+- 🔭 I’m currently working with at NYU Center of Data Science & Shenzhen Children’s Hospital AI Lab.
 - 🌱 I’m currently researching Self-supervised learning with diffusion model, BEV Perception in LiDAR, self-driving systems, AI for Pediatrics, AI for Social Good.
 - 👯 I’m looking to collaborate on building the general AI for Pediatrics around the world.
-If you also interested in this topic, I can provide financial support with my lab in Shenzhen Children's Hopsital and we are supporting summer / winter research internship.
+If you also interested in this topic, I can provide financial support with my lab in Shenzhen Children's Hopsital and we are supporting summer / winter remote research internship.
 Please contact with me (irohcao@nyu.edu).

 ### 🤝🏻 Connect, Follow, Subscribe